-The United States had the highest cost at $8.19 million and healthcare had the highest average industry cost of $6.45 million likely due to their high amount of personal data.
+The United States had the highest cost in 2020 at $8.19 million and healthcare had the highest average industry cost of $6.45 million likely due to their high amount of personal data.

 It's important to note that this report does not account for mega breaches that happened, like Equifax and Facebook.